Amy Klobuchar Says She Will ‘Use Humor’ To Defeat Trump

 According to FiveThirtyEight, what sets Amy Klobuchar apart from the rest of Democratic presidential candidates, and works to her advantage, is the fact that she hails from the Midwest.

-Winning the states of Minnesota (which Trump came close to winning in 2016), Michigan and Wisconsin (which Donald Trump won) — along with Pennsylvania, or Florida, or North Carolina, or Ohio — would have given Hillary Clinton the presidency in 2016.
+Winning the states of Minnesota (which Trump came close to winning in 2016), Michigan, and Wisconsin (which Donald Trump won) — along with Pennsylvania, or Florida, or North Carolina, or Ohio — would have given Hillary Clinton the presidency in 2016.
 Winning these states will be key in 2020 as well, according to FiveThirtyEight.

 Amy Klobuchar is not polling well, however.
-Polls have shown that only three percent of voters say they are likely to vote for the Minnesota Senator in the primary, as per reporting from Vox.
+Polls have shown that only 3 percent of voters say they are likely to vote for the Minnesota Senator in the primary, as per reporting from Vox.